-- four new operating theatres
+- eight new operating theatres

-- new endoscopy suites
+- four new endoscopy suites

 - clinical support services spaces, and